 CSS selectors can be even more complicated.
 For example, if you’d

-like to select all list items from the class important
+like to select all list items from the class important (but

 not important paragraphs or unimportant list items), you could use the

-query selector li .important
+query selector li .important.

 Modify this code so that only the hummingbird and the UFO are red, by putting those list items into the same class, and modifying the selector.